anikepati/DocTalk/README.md

-Overview
+**Overview**

+**DocTalk Gen AI**
-DocTalk Gen AI (GitHub) is an AI-powered document chat application designed to allow users to upload PDF files, process their content, and ask questions about the documents.
+is an AI-powered document chat application designed to allow users to upload PDF files, process their content, and ask questions about the documents.
 It leverages a conversational AI model (LLaMA 3.2) with Elasticsearch for vector-based document retrieval, providing efficient and context-aware responses.
 The application uses Streamlit for an intuitive web-based interface.

- Purpose
+ **Purpose**

 The application enables users to interact with PDF documents conversationally, extracting insights and answering queries based on the document content.
 It is ideal for users who need to quickly understand or query large documents without manually searching through them.

- Features
+**Features**

-PDF Upload: Upload PDF files for processing.
+**PDF Upload**: Upload PDF files for processing.

-Text Extraction and Indexing: Extracts text from PDFs, splits it into chunks, generates embeddings, and indexes them in Elasticsearch.
+**Text Extraction and Indexing**: Extracts text from PDFs, splits it into chunks, generates embeddings, and indexes them in Elasticsearch.

-Conversational AI: Uses LLaMA 3.2 to answer questions with context from the uploaded PDFs.
+**Conversational AI**: Uses LLaMA 3.2 to answer questions with context from the uploaded PDFs.

-Chat History: Maintains a conversation history for context-aware interactions.
+**Chat History**: Maintains a conversation history for context-aware interactions.

-Source Attribution: Displays the source document chunks used to generate answers.
+**Source Attribution**: Displays the source document chunks used to generate answers.

-Streamlit UI: Provides a user-friendly interface for file uploads, question input, and response display.
+**Streamlit UI**: Provides a user-friendly interface for file uploads, question input, and response display.

- Architecture
+**Architecture**

 The application follows a modular architecture with the following components:

-Frontend: Streamlit-based UI for user interaction (file upload, question input, and response display).
+**Frontend**: Streamlit-based UI for user interaction (file upload, question input, and response display).

-Backend: PDF Processing: Extracts text using PyPDF2 and splits it into chunks with LangChain's text splitter.
+**Backend**: PDF Processing: Extracts text using PyPDF2 and splits it into chunks with LangChain's text splitter.
 Embedding Generation: Generates vector embeddings using Ollama (mxbai-embed-large).
 Elasticsearch Integration: Stores and retrieves document embeddings for similarity-based search.
 Conversational AI: Combines LLaMA 3.2 with LangChain's conversational retrieval chain for answering queries.

-Memory: Uses LangChain's ConversationBufferMemory to retain chat history.
+**Memory**: Uses LangChain's ConversationBufferMemory to retain chat history.

-Minimize image
-Edit image
-Delete image

-Process Flow Diagram

-Key Components
+**Key Components**

-LLM: OllamaLLM(model="llama3.2:latest") for generating conversational responses.
+**LLM**: OllamaLLM(model="llama3.2:latest") for generating conversational responses.

-Embeddings: OllamaEmbeddings(model="mxbai-embed-large") for vectorizing text chunks.
+**Embeddings**: OllamaEmbeddings(model="mxbai-embed-large") for vectorizing text chunks.

-Elasticsearch: Stores text and embeddings in the pdf_chatbot_index index with a dense vector field (1024 dimensions).
+**Elasticsearch**: Stores text and embeddings in the pdf_chatbot_index index with a dense vector field (1024 dimensions).

-Prompt Template: Custom QA prompt to ensure accurate and context-aware answers.
+**Prompt Template**: Custom QA prompt to ensure accurate and context-aware answers.

-Memory: ConversationBufferMemory to store chat history and enable follow-up questions.
+**Memory**: ConversationBufferMemory to store chat history and enable follow-up questions.

-Retriever: ElasticsearchStore.as_retriever() to fetch the top 3 relevant document chunks based on vector similarity.
+**Retriever**: ElasticsearchStore.as_retriever() to fetch the top 3 relevant document chunks based on vector similarity.

-Error Handling
+**Error Handling**

-UI Errors: Displays errors in the Streamlit UI for issues like failed Elasticsearch connections or query processing errors.
+**UI Errors**: Displays errors in the Streamlit UI for issues like failed Elasticsearch connections or query processing errors.

-Logging: Uses Python’s logging module to log indexing and connection activities for debugging (vector_embedding.py).
+**Logging**: Uses Python’s logging module to log indexing and connection activities for debugging (vector_embedding.py).

-Connection Check: Verifies Elasticsearch connectivity during initialization.
+**Connection Check**: Verifies Elasticsearch connectivity during initialization.

-Limitations
+**Limitations**

 Supports only PDF files; other formats (e.g., DOCX, TXT) are not supported.